 - Dan Davies, In Plain Sight: The Life and Lies of Jimmy Savile (2015)

 - Benjamin Myers, Pig Iron (2013)

-The Gordon Burn Prize is now open for entry for published books written in the English language.
-The winner will be announced on 10 October 2019 at Durham Book Festival, a Durham County Council festival produced by New Writing North.
-The winning writer will receive a cheque for £5,000 and the opportunity to undertake a writing retreat of up to three months at Gordon Burn’s cottage in the Scottish borders.
+The Gordon Burn Prize is now open for entries of published books written in the English language.
+The winning writer will receive £5,000 and the opportunity to undertake a writing retreat of up to three months at Gordon Burn’s cottage in the Scottish borders.

 Enter by 5 April 2022 at The Prize – Gordon Burn Prize